Kzitold/Minecraft-updater/README.md

 & $path\scripts\mod.ps1

 If any coders wish to help improve this, please contact me.
+This is meant to work on a "Vanilla" computer straight out of the box, so no downloading of sketchy programs (if you don't already have Powershell, I think Powershell Core can be trusted.)

 Tested with PowerShell V5.
 Not sure yet how low it'll still work.
 Now works with PowerShell Core.